hliosone/hliosone/README.md

 ---

 ### ~$ whoami
  IAM Engineer at Swisscom & Computer Science (cybersecurity oriented) at HEIG-VD in Switzerland.
-I'm spending most of my free times learning about blockchain, cybersecurity and digital identity.
+I'm spending most of my free time learning about blockchain, cybersecurity and digital identity.
 Also going to events related to these topics.

 🔓 At the moment, I'm focusing on learning protocols/stacks related to the identity field.